-Your legal representative will acquire any non-privileged discovery, such as the offense reports prior to the hearing.
+Your lawyer will acquire any non-privileged discovery, such as the offense reports prior to the hearing.

-What is The Texas ALR Process
+Exactly what is The Texas ALR Process

-- A $125 Reinstatement Fee is needed prior to the renewal or issuance of a motorist license.
+- A $125 Reinstatement Charge is required prior to the renewal or issuance of a chauffeur license.

 - $10 for each year of temporary license

-- You may be required to take a course or other type of rehab.
+- You might be required to take a course or other type of rehab.

-Significance of Your “Notice of Suspension”
+Value of Your “Notification of Suspension”

-What Occurs If You Fail to demand An ALR Hearing?
+What Happens If You Fail to seek An ALR Hearing?